 - Call the Edmonson Law Firm at 678-271-9111.
 Even if you don’t really need an attorney, you should know your rights and responsibilities in the Workers’ Compensation system.
-The consultation is free.
+The case analysis is free.

 UNCERTAIN WHETHER YOU HAVE A CASE OR NOT?

-We encourage you to check in with us explore your options.
+We encourage you to check in with us to explore your options.

-After all, your initial consultation at The Edmonson Law Firm is FREE!
+After all, your case analysis at The Edmonson Law Firm is FREE!